 1884 Bugbey starts selling real estate, homes, farms, advertising money to loan, and insurance

-1885 Bugbey arrested for disturbing the peace, but not for public drunkeness
+1885 Bugbey arrested for disturbing the peace, but not for public drunkenness

 1886 Appointed United States Commissioner, was he celebrating his appointment?

-1886 Bugbey hears the complaints against Nicolaus farmers driving out Chinese labor
+1886 Bugbey hears the complaints and issues arrest warrants against Nicolaus farmers for driving out Chinese labor

 1886 Commissioner Bugbey holds Chinese couple on the complaint of slavery charges